-Acknowledgment.
-We acknowledge the use of the range datasets from the vision group at University of Southern Florida.
-We thank Ann Lee and David Mumford for their generous assistance with the Brown dataset.
-We appreciate a MS student Qiming Luo for implementing the 1D examples which first appeared in a Master thesis[26] supervised by S.C.
+The authors acknowledge the use of the range data sets from the vision group at University of Southern Florida.
+They would like to thank Ann Lee and David Mumford for their generous assistance with the Brown data set.
+They also appreciate an MS student Qiming Luo for implementing the 1D examples which first appeared as a master's thesis [26] supervised by S.C.
 Zhu.
-This work is supported by an ONR grant N00014-02-1-0952 and a NSF grant IIS-0244763.
+This work is supported by US Office of Naval Research grant N00014-02-1-0952 and US National Science Foundation grant IIS-0244763.